Inverting the signature of a path: Introduction

-As one can see, the order of the evolution of the paths are captured in the signatures through the ordered letters that consist of the words $w$'s.
-Our main result is that, by symmetrizing the signatures, we can average out the non-commutativity of the path at small scales but still preserve the order of its evolution at larger scales.
-Thus, for any given integer $k$, we produce a piecewise linear path from the signature that approximates the original path at scale $\frac{1}{k}$.
+As one can see, the order of the evolution of the paths are captured in the signatures through the ordered letters that consist the words $w$'s (see Definition \ref{de:signature} above).
+Our main result is that, by symmetrizing the signatures at high level ($|w|$ large), we can average out the non-commutativities of the path at small scales but still preserve the order of its evolution at larger scales.
+Thus, for any given $k$, we produce from the \textit{truncated signature} a piecewise linear path that approximates the original path at scale $\frac{1}{k}$, and the error of the approximation can be explicitly quantified in terms of the modulus of continuity of the derivative of the path.
 The main theorem could be loosely stated as follows.